Message from the Principal

-As a K-8 school, the main focus of our program is academic excellence, character education, and partnership of the home, school and community.
+Located in Clifton, NJ, New Hope School serves children from kindergarten through eighth grade.
+The main focus of our program is academic excellence, character education, and partnership of the home, school and community.

 Teddy Roosevelt once commented, “To educate a person in mind and not in morals is to educate a menace to society.”
 These words point to the purpose of New Hope School.
 The philosophy of our school rests on the view that academic excellence is achieved in the context of a moral community.
-Only on the foundation of universal core values can genuine learning happen.
+Only on the foundation of universal core values can genuine learning occur.